dreamingechoes/dreamingechoes/README.md

 ✨ Beyond coding, I actively promote diversity in the tech industry and advocate for mental health and accessibility awareness.
 These topics are close to my heart, and I believe they're essential for creating a more inclusive and supportive community.

 🧘 Outside of work, I'm a perpetual learner of emerging technologies.
 Organizing meetups and conferences allows me to connect with like-minded professionals, and I find fulfillment in mentoring aspiring developers.
-You might see me capturing moments through photography or strumming on my guitar in my free time.
+In my spare time, you can see me capturing moments through photography or strumming on my guitar.

 ## About me 👀